Ellen Lanyon: Index and Curiosity

 Lanyon's Index was strongly inspired by Louis Poyet's wood engravings.
 This relationship became clearer as Lanyon began creating Curiosity, a series of works that overlaid Index prints with Poyet's engravings.
 In 2013, Lanyon traveled to England to develop a pencil-and-watercolor technique that blended with the lines of the engravings.
 When she returned to the US one week later, she had a heart attack in Newark Airport.

 Notable works

 Lanyon has had over seventy-five solo gallery exhibitions and eleven museum exhibitions, including three major traveling retrospectives.
-Her work is in the collections of the Art Institute of Chicago; the Museum of Contemporary Art, Chicago; the Brooklyn Museum; the Metropolitan Museum of Art, New York; the National Museum of American Art; the National Museum of Women in the Arts; the Walker Art Center; the Milwaukee Museum of Art; and the Wadsworth Atheneum, among others.
+Her work is in the collections of the Art Institute of Chicago; the Museum of Contemporary Art, Chicago; the Brooklyn Museum; the Metropolitan Museum of Art, New York; the National Museum of American Art; the National Museum of Women in the Arts; the Walker Art Center; the Milwaukee Museum of Art; the Spencer Museum of Art; and the Wadsworth Atheneum, among others.
 Lanyon has also taught art at several institutions including the Art Institute of Chicago, the Cooper Union and the School of Visual Arts.
 Her mural, Nine Notable Women, is featured on the Boston Women's Heritage Trail.
 She also painted the 28-panel historical mural along Chicago's lakefront Riverwalk Gateway.